NBISweden/AGAT/docs/gxf.md

 For a complete description of the format please refer to this link:
 [https://web.archive.org/web/19980222142332/http://www.sanger.ac.uk:80/~rd/gff.html](https://web.archive.org/web/19980222142332/http://www.sanger.ac.uk:80/~rd/gff.html).
 This is the oldest description of the format I found (1998-02-22).

-I consider the format as GFF1 when they definitly defined the 9th field of the format (1997-11-13 rd: added extra `source` field as discussed at Newton Institute meeting 971029).
-Before that the format was existing but was at the stage of version 0.
+I consider the format as GFF1 when they definitely defined the 9th field of the format (1997-11-13 rd: added extra `source` field as discussed at Newton Institute meeting 971029).
+Before that, the format only existed in its 0th version.

-This GFF1 format contains 8 madatory fields and 9th one optional.
-Fields are:
+This GFF1 format contains 8 mandatory fields followed by one optional field.
+The fields are:

     <seqname> <source> <feature> <start> <end> <score> <strand> <frame> [group]

-Definition of these fields are:
+They are defined as follows:

     <seqname>
         The name of the sequence.
 Having an explicit sequence name allows a feature file to be prepared for a data set of multiple sequences.
 Normally the seqname will be the identifier of the sequence in an accompanying fasta format file.
 An alternative is that 'seqname' is the identifier for a sequence in a public database, such as an EMBL/Genbank/DDBJ accession number.
 Which is the case, and which file or database to use, should be explained in accompanying information.